All content will be free for the first year, though paid subscriptions are always welcome!

 Imagine my surprise, then, to find that the VERY SAME PHILOSOPHERS, including Saul, have recently signed off an amicus brief to the Supreme Court emphasizing that... wait for it... sex is ineliminable from being trans, and from same-sex sexual orientation, and from "gender"!!
 Even more surprising, a main author of the brief is Yale philosopher Robin Dembroff, who has done more than most to make sure my name is never uttered in respectable philosophical circles again.
 This, for instance, is an indicative quote from a forthcoming publication of Dembroff's in Transgender Studies Quarterly:

 “The situation in philosophy is, to be blunt, a massive, complex, and thorny transgender trashfire.
 This trashfire manifests most explicitly in the context of social media, blogs, interpersonal interactions, and the occasional journal publication, and has serious repercussions.
-(To name one, a number of high-profile court briefing opposing trans rights in both the US and the UK cite blog posts by philosophers such as Kathleen Stock and Alex Byrne as evidence that trans persons are dangerous and deluded.)”
+(To name one, a number of high-profile court briefings opposing trans rights in both the US and the UK cite blog posts by philosophers such as Kathleen Stock and Alex Byrne as evidence that trans persons are dangerous and deluded.)”

 This, by the way, is a lie.
 To my knowledge, no court briefings in which my work has been cited have ever said that trans persons are dangerous and deluded, or anything close to it.
 This is, effectively, the philosophers' (selectively employed) refrain that talking about biology is saying that trans people "aren't who they say they are".
 Dembroff is partly referring to Maya Forstater's court case, in which Forstater argued that it was a philosophical belief, protected under the UK Equality Act, that people cannot change their sex.
 (She lost).
 Forstater's tweets, for which she had previously lost her position, included “I think that male people are not women.
 I don’t think being a woman/female is a matter of identity or womanly feelings.
 It is biology”.
 My work was included by Forstater in a "bundle" for the judge (which included work by Susan Stryker, Janet Mock, Katharine Jenkins and er.. one Robin Dembroff).
-I also wrote a witness statement for the Harry Miller judicial review, about the use of "hate speech" to refer to discussion of biological sex, which can be read here.
+I also wrote a witness statement for the Harry Miller judicial review, about the use of "hate speech" to refer to discussion of biological sex.
 And my work was cited by Professor W. Burlette Carter in an amicus brief in the Aimee Stephens case (sum total: "Professor Kathleen Stock recently published anonymized comments that revealed significant fear of reprisals among UK academics").
 I know of no other briefs - needless to say, I don't get a bat signal when someone mentions my work and nor can I control how others write about me.
 If I could, Dembroff's defamatory paragraph about me would not have been published.
 But I would be astounded if anything I have ever written could be reasonably used to support the thoughts Dembroff apparently ascribes to me.